ZuriteStudio/CompBio-Startup/README.md

-# CompBio-Startup
+# Zurite Studio
-CompBio start-up collection list
+Hers's a start-up list in computational biology field.